Features of Java – A Complete Overview

 - Strong type checking

-Using try-catch prevents application termination due to runtime issues.
+Example: Using try-catch blocks prevents abrupt termination due to runtime exceptions.

 8. Multithreaded